 Hospitals are complex ecosystems.
 Few service experiences have the potential to involve so many different people or to have such dire consequences when something goes wrong.
 Throughout the last few decades, healthcare technology has rapidly been developed to help support these ecosystems and the many people involved.

 On one floor, a team of doctors and nurses perform delicate surgery, checking monitors to ensure everything is going according to plan and the patient is stable.
 One floor up, executives convene to discuss finances, reviewing data on their patient populations to ensure their initiatives are having a positive impact on the hospital’s quality of care, and in return on their bottom line.
 Throughout the hospital, patients and their loved ones wait anxiously to get checked out, to hear results, to have an operation, or to be discharged.
-While there are many different types of users within the hospital ecosystem, through our projects and first-person research we’ve seen there are three primary groups that define the vast majority of the users for hospital systems: patients, administrators, and practitioners.
+While there are many different types of users within the hospital ecosystem, through our healthcare UX services and first-person research we’ve seen there are three primary groups that define the vast majority of the users for hospital systems: patients, administrators, and practitioners.

 Patients as Users

 The mindset of patients is fundamentally different from both administrators and practitioners, as they’re consumers of the service rather than providers.
 Since they’re at the hospital, they’re likely also substantially more anxious, scared, in pain, or otherwise not in their ideal state.